 Even text messages that are merely informational require consent.
 In our section about opt-in methods, we’ll cover the ways customers can give consent to receive text messages from you.
 But in short, they can consent to receive your messages in a number of ways, such as:

 - Send a keyword to your number based on an ad that includes the required terms

 - Enter a phone number into a web form online with the required terms

 - Sign up in-person at a physical location using a form with required terms

 It’s important to note that you’re not allowed to require a user to opt in to your text program as a condition to purchase property, goods, or services.
 However you decide to get consent, you should have a clear call-to-action associated with your opt-in method.

 2. Rules When Importing Contacts

 Express written consent isn’t just for new contacts.
 It’s for all contacts.
 Yes, even those that you import.
-Although we may manually review import requests to ensure your messages can be sent, only you know whether your subscriber list that you’re importing was gathered in a compliant way.
-So before you import a list, be sure that each and every subscriber who has provided you with a phone number has given you permission to send them messages.
+Although we may manually review import requests to ensure your messages can be sent, only you know whether your contact list that you’re importing was gathered in a compliant way.
+So before you import a list, be sure that each and every contact who has provided you with a phone number has given you permission to send them messages.